esdc-devcop/esdc-devcop.github.io/docs/_guides/auto-a11y.md

 We decided to develop our proof of concept against the ROEWeb Demo site.

 The ROEWeb Demo Site is a site provided by ROEWeb that allows employers to train their staff and test out their tools against ROEWeb.
-The code base is identical to the production site, and more importantly it was designed to be testable and I (Calvin Rodo) spent several years working on it and so am fairly knowledgeable of the site.
+The code base is identical to the production site, and more importantly it was designed to be testable.

 ### Issues Encountered

 For most pages we didn’t encounter any issues with performing our a11y tests.
 We were also able to easily filter out an a11y issue that was identified in the menu for the Web Experience Toolkit.

 We did however run into issues when attempting to automate the ROEWeb Assistant functionality.
-For the most part it worked fine but it’s asynchronous nature and the fact that the developer who wrote it (Calvin Rodo) did not design it with an automated tool in mind, meant we ran into several issues with this page.
+For the most part it worked fine but it’s asynchronous nature and the fact that it wasn't designed with an automated tool in mind, meant we ran into several issues with this page.

 This really highlights the need for developers to be involved in writing the test automation for their sites, when developers aren’t involved they have no real incentive to write testable applications.
 When they are are responsible for the automated tests they feel the pain in attempting to automate their applications and will thus write more testable code and will invest more effort into maintaining and fixing the tests.